BlakeMasters/Soma-Cube-Project/README.md

 - Visualize and manipulate SOMA cube pieces
 - Build custom SOMA cube configurations
 - Validate puzzle configurations
-- Get hints for solving difficult puzzles
+- Generate complete solutions to 3D Rectangular Grids
-- Generate complete solutions
+- Attempt to solve known solutions outside of 3x3x3

 The project combines a Flask backend that interfaces with the [Yass SOMA cube solver](https://github.com/thanks4opensource/yass) and a web-based frontend for user interaction.